wolfBoot v1.12 Released

 wolfBoot is our secure bootloader that relies on wolfCrypt to provide secure boot and firmware updates.
 It can be used to secure the boot process on any embedded system, from very resource-restricted microcontrollers up to more powerful, microprocessor-based platforms, and even on x86_64 PC-based architectures.
 Safe-by-design, it’s the ideal choice in safety-critical systems that need to integrate a secure bootloader.

 Find out more about wolfBoot!
 Download the source code and documentation from our download page, or clone the repository from GitHub.
-If you have any questions, comments or suggestions, send us an email at facts@wolfssl.com.
+If you have any questions or run into any issues, contact us at facts@wolfssl.com, or call us at +1 425 245 8247.